MENU

 Non-Faculty Exempt Employees

-A salaried employee may be provided supplemental compensation when the duties to be performed are completely outside the scope of responsibilities for which the employee has been hired.
+A salaried employee, in rare instances, may be provided supplemental compensation when the duties to be performed are completely outside the scope of responsibilities for which the employee has been hired.
 Supplemental duties should be performed outside the department to which the employee is regularly assigned, and outside of normal working hours.
 At no time should supplemental duties interfere with an employee’s regular position, nor impose on the employee’s department.
 An employee is expected to fulfill their regular duties first, and at a satisfactory performance level, before assuming additional supplemental responsibilities.
-Supplemental workload will require the approval of the employee’s supervisor and it is expected that the employee will discuss their plans prior to accepting a supplemental role.
+Supplemental workload will require the approval of the employee’s supervisor, and it is expected that the employee will discuss their plans prior to accepting a supplemental role.
 An employee’s supervisor will have the right to ask the employee to stop the supplemental work should the role interfere with an employee’s regular position.

 Non-Exempt Employees